eae58cf1/eae58cf1.github.com/teleport/_posts/logs/2017-02-02-build-the-plane-again.md

 - ✅ Use autopilot from the get-go.
 No manual flying

 Also, some minor things to remember to do (based on the state of the retrieved plane):
-- Make sure that the ESC is configured with a voltage cut-off.
+- ✅ Make sure that the ESC is configured with a voltage cut-off.
 The motor was running even after the plane crashed into the tree, and continued to run until the 3-cell LiPo battery I was using was drained to 1.2V across all 3 cells!
 Luckily, I was able to [charge it back](https://www.rcgroups.com/forums/showthread.php?1072324-(HOW-TO)-Recovering-over-discharged-lipos).
+I got this done, after finding [this gem of a video](https://www.youtube.com/watch?v=E6epG5E8gAQ) that showed the calibration process, with complete list of options [here](https://dronebuildersblog.wordpress.com/2016/01/10/emax-blheli-brushless-esc-programming/#ep).
-- Put lock-tight on the bullet prop adapter to prevent it from flying off.
+- ✅ Put lock-tight on the bullet prop adapter to prevent it from flying off.
 I lost mine somewhere in the woods.
 - ✅ Properly secure the servos inside the fuselage (for elevator and rudder).
 Noticed that these were loose when inspecting the plane post-crash.

 Onwards&hellip;